Dr. Joe Cornelius

 University of Saskatchewan, Canada

 Dr. Stuart Smyth is an Associate Professor in the Department of Agricultural and Resource Economics at the University of Saskatchewan, where he holds the Agri-Food Innovation and Sustainability Enhancement Chair.
 His research focuses on sustainability, agriculture, innovation and food.
 Dr. Smyth publishes a weekly blog on these topics at: www.SAIFood.ca.
 With well over 100 academic publications, Dr. Smyth is recognized as a leading expert on barriers to innovation and regulatory efficiency.
 His research focuses on regulatory barriers to food security, especially those that restrict investments into new plant breeding technologies, such as genome editing and that delay, or prevent, the commercialization of genetically modified crops.
 Recent publications include authored books with William Kerr and Peter Phillips, GM Agriculture and Food Security: Fears and Facts, published by CABI (2019) and Biotechnology Regulation and Trade, published by Springer (2017).

-Registration deadline for accepted authors
+Registration deadline for all accepted oral and poster presenters

 Deadline for Early bird registration